 The Cedar LNG Project is a proposed floating liquefied natural gas (FLNG) facility in Kitimat, British Columbia, Canada, within the traditional territory of the Haisla Nation.
-The Project is strategically positioned to leverage Canada’s abundant natural gas supply and BC’s growing liquefied natural gas (LNG) infrastructure to produce industry-leading low carbon, low-cost Canadian LNG for new overseas markets.
-By using an innovative design philosophy that fits the facility into the local environment, the Cedar LNG Project will minimize the impact to the local environment while creating value for customers, and prosperity for the Haisla Nation, and the region.
+The Project is strategically positioned to leverage Canada’s abundant natural gas supply and BC’s growing liquefied natural gas (LNG) infrastructure to produce industry-leading low-carbon Canadian LNG for new overseas markets.
+By using an innovative design philosophy that fits the facility into the local environment, the Cedar LNG Project will minimize the impact to the local environment while creating value for customers and prosperity for both the Haisla Nation and the region.

 Welcome to Haisla Nation Territory

-The Xa’is’la or Haisla Nation have occupied their traditional territories in Northwestern British Columbia, since time immemorial.
+The Xa’is’la or Haisla Nation have occupied their traditional territories in Northwestern British Columbia for more than 9,000 years.
 We are an amalgamated Nation of both Haisla and Henaksiala people, and today, our Nation is comprised of approximately 1900 members.

 In the spirit of our Nu’yem (cultural laws), our ancestors and elders teaching of values, we know that in order to attain strength and independence our Nation must work together – with government, business, industry, the community, the region and internally – with a spirit of respect and partnership.

 Cedars are the roots to our existence